Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: Introduction

 where $Td(X)$ denotes the Todd class of the complexified tangent bundle.
-In particular, if $E\to Y$ is a line bundle on an even-dimensional manifold $Y$ such that $\ch[E]$ only contains a constant term and a top-degree term and $f:X\to Y$ is smooth we can consider the line bundle $f^*E\to X$.
+In particular, if $E\to Y$ is a vector bundle with fibers of complex dimension $N$ on an even-dimensional manifold $Y$ such that $\ch[E]$ only contains a constant term and a top-degree term and $f:X\to Y$ is smooth we can consider the vector bundle $f^*E\to X$.
 Naturality of the Chern character implies the identity

-In Theorem \ref{degsats}, we construct an explicit line bundle $E_Y\to Y$ satisfying the above conditions together with the condition $\int_Y\ch_{Y}[E_Y]=1$.
+In Theorem \ref{degsatseven}, we construct an explicit $2^{n-1}$-dimensional vector bundle $E_Y$ over a $2n$-dimensional compact oriented manifold $Y$ satisfying the above conditions together with the condition $\int_Y\ch_{Y}[E_Y]=1$.
 In the correct analytic setting the above degree formula extends to H\"older continuous functions.
-The analytic setting we choose in Theorem \ref{psumfred} is to associate a Fredholm module $(\tilde{\pi},\tilde{F}_A)$ with an elliptic pseudo-differential operator $A$ of order at least $\alpha$.
+The analytic setting we choose in Theorem \ref{psumfred} is to associate a Fredholm module $(\tilde{\pi},\tilde{F}_A)$ with an elliptic differential operator $A$ of positive order.
 The Fredholm module $(\tilde{\pi},\tilde{F}_A)$ is $q$-summable over the algebra of H\"older continuous functions $C^\alpha(X)$, for any $q>\dim(X)/\alpha$.
 Thus the Connes-Chern character $\tilde{\mu}_A:=\cc_k(\tilde{\pi},\tilde{F}_A)$ is well defined for dimensions $2k>\dim(X)/\alpha$.
-In Theorem \ref{holderdegree} we take $A$ to be the signature operator and show that if $f:X\to Y$ is H\"older continuous the following analytic degree formula holds:
+In Theorem \ref{holderdegreeeven} we take $A$ to be the signature operator and show that if $f:X\to Y$ is a H\"older continuous mapping between two oriented $2n$-dimensional manifolds the following analytic degree formula holds:

 The drawback exhibited in \cite{mgoffodd}, where the results were restricted to boundaries of strictly pseudo-convex domains in Stein manifolds, is not present in this paper.
 The restriction that $X$ and $Y$ must be even-dimensional does not really pose a problem since when $X$ and $Y$ are odd-dimensional we can consider the mapping $f\times \id:X\times S^1\to Y\times S^1$ instead which is a mapping between even-dimensional manifolds and $\deg(f)=\deg(f\times \id)$.
-The drawback of the degree formula in Theorem \ref{holderdegree} is that it is in general quite hard to calculate explicit integral kernels for pseudo-differential operators. \\
+The drawback of the degree formula in Theorem \ref{holderdegreeeven} is that it is in general quite hard to calculate explicit integral kernels for pseudo-differential operators. \\